How much is your car worth?

 48.6 cubic feet

 38.2 cubic feet

 71.2 cubic feet

-Pressing a switch automatically lowers or raises the X7’s third row seats, to make changing between cargo and passengers easier.
+Pressing a switch automatically lowers or raises the X7’s second and third row seats, to make changing between cargo and passengers easier.
 The CX-9 doesn’t offer automatic folding seats.

 A standard locking glovebox (which can’t be accessed with the valet key) keeps your small valuables safer in the X7.
 The CX-9 doesn’t offer locking storage for small valuables.

 The X7’s rear cargo window opens separately from the rest of the tailgate door to allow quicker loading of small packages.
 The CX-9’s rear cargo window doesn’t open.

 The X7’s standard towing capacity is much higher than the CX-9’s (7500 vs. 3500 pounds).